wso2/docs-is/en/docs/learn/configuring-oidc-federated-idp-initiated-logout.md

 9. Click **Add**.
 Note the generated OAuth Client Key and Secret.

-### Configuring Secondary IS as an Identity Provider in the Primary IS
+### Configure Secondary IS as an Identity Provider in the Primary IS

 1. Run WSO2 Identity Server on port 9443 (Primary IS).
 2. Log in to the management console as an administrator using the admin, admin credentials.